forgottencow77/forgottencow/README.md

-# A Little About Me! 👋
-ForgottenCow77🐄
+# It's Me!👋  ForgottenCow🐄

-I'm a freshman studying at Keio University's Faculty of Environment and Information Studies.
+Freshman at Keio University's Faculty of Environment and Information Studies.
+Also a member of the Sociable Robots Lab☺️.

+I have a wide variety of skillsets!
+ - Read and write C# and Python code
-* 🎮 Making games with Unity and Blender
+ - Creating games with Unity
-* 🤖 Developing multimodal robots
-* 🏫 Freshman at Keio SFC
-* 🧑‍💻 Sociable Robotics Lab member
+ - Creative tools: Blender, Adobe Photoshop, Adobe Premiere Pro
+ - Fusion360 for hardware design

+---

+## 🏆 Projects & Achievements

+- **IKIGAMI (in development):**
+  Indie game project. *(Details coming soon)*

+- **CotoVerse App(BlendAI.co):**
+  An app that lets you interact with 3D anime characters, each with unique models and voices.
+  - Unity Development Team member
+  - Led UI/UX design and new feature planning
+  - Implemented local AI model inference using Unity Sentis

+---
+## 📈 My Future Visions

 ---